gvwilson/thirdbit/src/fiction/iffy/index.md

 No,
 *her* arms and legs.
-She had walked home from school one day with a fever as yet another flu swept across the world.
+She had walked home from school one day with a fever as yet another virus swept across the world.
 The teacher had passed out at his desk, wheezing with each sweaty breath.
 She remembered one of her hobie classmates saying they should stay